 Besides telling a story and connecting with people, inbound marketing relies on aggressive SEO strategies to drive more traffic to your site.
 How?
 By optimizing your content for the terms your customers prove most likely to search.

 Since Google drives 94% of organic traffic, your company needs a solid SEO strategy to have a fighting chance in the Digital Age.

 This begs the question: how do you ensure your company’s content gets found online?
 Through inbound marketing.

 By its very nature, inbound marketing relies on the best practices in SEO to drive more traffic to your site and other digital marketing materials.

-That’s why inbound marketing is essential to your company’s lead generation.
+That’s why inbound marketing is essential to your school’s lead generation.
 It encompasses a multi-pronged approach relying on the very things Google uses to rank websites, including: